Capital city of Bavaria, which was once a kingdom of its own and is now the largest of the Federal Republic of Germany

 >Combinations with other dark destinations

 Munich was in fact "officially" declared the "capital of the movement" ('Hauptstadt der Bewegung') by Adolf Hitler

 himself.
 It was here that his Nazi

-) was founded in 1920, here that the first attempt at seizing power took place in the "Hitler Putsch" of 1923.
-It failed and Hitler was "imprisoned" (comfortably) near Munich nominally for five years, but only did nine months' time.
+) was founded in 1920, and it was here that the first attempt at seizing power took place in the "Hitler Putsch" of 1923.
+It failed and Hitler was "imprisoned" (comfortably) near Munich, nominally for five years, but he only did nine months' time.
 During that time he wrote, or rather dictated to his secretary Rudolf Hess, his infamous manifesto "Mein Kampf", It is, by the way, an exceptionally shoddy piece of near unreadable writing – not even counting its abominable contents.

 Later, after Hitler had successfully come to power in 1933, Munich became a kind of headquarters for the Nazis, even though the official government of the country as such took place from Berlin

-The first examples of Nazi architecture were also erected here – and older architecture was misused for Nazi ceremonial purposes, especially at what today is Königsplatz.
+The first examples of Nazi architecture were also erected here.
 Hitler

 himself made many appearances in Munich's big beer cellars giving his typically invective speeches.